 - Try using filtered earplugs, which slowly equalize the pressure against your eardrum during the ascents and descents of your flight.
 You will still need to yawn and swallow to relive pressure though.

 - Use something called the Valsalva maneuver during the takeoff and landing.
 Gently blow, like when you are blowing your nose in tissue while pinching your nostrils and keeping your mouth closed.
 You should do this several times, especially during takeoff and landing, to equalize the pressure between your ears and the cabin.

 - Repeatedly yawn and swallow during altitude changes.
 This helps activate the muscles that open your eustachian tubes.
 Chewing gum or sucking on candy may help you to keep swallowing.

 - If you have congestion from a cold, use an over the counter nasal spray about 30 minutes before takeoff and landing.

 - If you have allergies, remember to take your medication for about an hour or so before your flight.

 We at Otofonix care about you and your health, especially when you suddenly can’t hear from one ear.
 While we love keeping you informed, it’s important to make an appointment with your healthcare provider or audiologist if you notice new or worsening symptoms.

 The Otofonix Solution

-For more information on the very best FDA-approved over the counter hearing aids available on the market, get in touch with us now for answers to all your questions, or to start shopping for your new hearing aid today.
+For more information on the very best FDA-approved over the counter hearing aids and hearing amplifiers available on the market, get in touch with us now for answers to all your questions, or to start shopping for your new hearing aid today.
 To learn more about the difference between traditional prescription hearing aids and OTC hearing aids, check out this post.